Developing friendships that last a lifetime

 Full Boarding from Year 4 to 8

 Children can board full-time from Year 4 to 8.
 Full-boarding at Windlesham is Monday to Saturday or over the weekend (apart from exeats which we call long weekends).
-Children can go home after matches on a Saturday and return either on a Sunday or Monday morning before lessons begin.
+Children can go home after matches on a Saturday and return either on a Sunday night or Monday morning before lessons begin.

-Junior Part-time boarding options from Year 3 to 6
+Junior part-time boarding options from Year 3 to 6